yiisoft/yii2/docs/guide/security-authorization.md

 The `authManager` can now be accessed via `\Yii::$app->authManager`.

-> Tip: By default, [[yii\rbac\PhpManager]] stores RBAC data in three files: `@app/rbac/items.php`, `@app/rbac/assignments.php` and `@app/rbac/rules.php`.
-  Make sure these files are writable by the Web server process if the authorization needs to be changed online.
+> Tip: By default, [[yii\rbac\PhpManager]] stores RBAC data in files under `@app/rbac/` directory.
+Make sure directory and all the files in it are writable by the Web server process if permissions hierarchy needs to be changed online.
-  Sometimes you will need to create these files manually.

 ### Building Authorization Data